 We have friends over two or three times a month.
 We usually end up watching movies, which I like every once in a while, but I don’t like it because no one talks or interacts.
 I’d love to host a game night but playing Monopoly for four hours sounds really boring.
 I understand how in theory it gets people talking at the table, but a game marathon?

 Never, ever judge the experience of playing tabletop games by your early-life Monopoly experience.
 From the many people I’ve talked to about board games, Monopoly has singlehandedly soured them on the idea of playing board games, and for good reason.
 Monopoly is extremely luck-based, takes far too long, has a huge “inevitability” factor (meaning when one person gets ahead, that person almost always stays ahead), and the house rules intended to make it “fun” just make it worse.
 If you’re one of the folks that likes Monopoly, your mind will be blown by a well-designed game.

 Beyond that, people also often get a negative view of gaming because of the way it’s often used as an icebreaker, pushing people into an uncomfortable situation under the auspices of a “game.”

-Second, the games themselves are there to provide entertainment and a springboard for conversation without dragging things down.
+The games themselves are there to provide entertainment and a springboard for conversation without dragging things down.
 Unless you really know the crowd, the games should be short, they should be easy to teach, and they should inspire a desire to replay it in at least some people.
 If you get a regular group going, of course, you can go beyond this – there are some truly great games that violate both the “short” and the “easy to teach” rules, but when you’re trying this out for the first time, stick to games that are both short and easy to teach.

 Usually, because of the anti-Monopoly and often anti-gaming sentiment out there, we focus on the social aspects of the evening – the dinner and the conversation.
 Simply state that we’ll be playing a few games as well that we’ll be happy to teach to you if you come.